 Many Canadians know about the importance of regular eye exams and having proper eyewear.
 But not everyone is aware of the different roles that eye care professionals play to ensure their eyes remain healthy.
 In fact, the terms “optometrist,” “optician,” and “ophthalmologist’ often get confused or are used interchangeably.

 With that in mind, we thought we’d help break down the differences between these three roles and show how these unique eye care professionals work together to help care for your eyes.
+Whether it’s men’s eyeglasses, contact lenses, women’s eyeglasses, or specific prescriptions, they’ve got you covered.

 What is an Optometrist?